Lexus IS vs ES

-On the flipside, the Lexus ES has a smoother ride that passengers will appreciate on longer journeys, making it a more sensible choice for family hauling needs.
+On the flipside, the Lexus ES has a faultless, smooth ride that passengers will appreciate on longer journeys–making it a more sensible choice for family hauling needs.

-Although Lexus has loaded both sedans with plenty of basic and advanced safety features, the 2021 Lexus IS is the first Lexus to get the Lexus Safety System+ 2.0 whereas the 2020 Lexus IS comes with the older Lexus Safety System+.
+Although Lexus has loaded both sedans with plenty of basic and advanced safety features, the 2021 Lexus IS is the first Lexus to get the Lexus Safety System+ 2.5.
+The 2021 Lexus ES still comes with Lexus Safety System+ 2.0.

 The Lexus Safety System 2.0+ features lane tracing assist and road sign assist on top of what comes with the original Lexus Safety System: a pre-collision system with pedestrian detection, lane departure alert, dynamic cruise control and intelligent high beams.

-The Lexus Safety System+ 2.0 found on the ES has all of the above as well as Left Turn Intersection Support, Enhanced All-Speed Dynamic Radar Cruise Control and Enhanced Lane Tracing Assist.
+The Lexus Safety System+ 2.5 found on the IS has all of the above as well as Left Turn Intersection Support, Enhanced All-Speed Dynamic Radar Cruise Control and Enhanced Lane Tracing Assist.

-Some features such as blind spot monitoring and rear cross traffic alert are optional extras and not included as standard on both models.
+Some features such as blind spot monitoring and rear cross traffic alert are optional extras and not included as standard on base trims for either car.